DidYouGetSniped/DYGS-Score/README.md

 *   **Level** - Rewards player progression and time invested in the game.
 Higher levels have a greater impact on your score.
 *   **K/D Ratio** - Measures your kill-death proficiency.
 Higher K/D means better performance.
-*   **ELO** - Represents your competitive ranking ability.
+*   **Kills and Games ELO** - Represents your competitive ranking ability.
 Higher ELO improves your score.

 Your DYGS Score is calculated by a weighted formula using these three stats.
 The end result is a comprehensive skill score tailored for War Brokers.